 The other positive externalities are generated by those companies that base their business model on providing free products and services.
 Even those companies that pro-actively try to minimize their corporation tax liability (even though they still have many other unavoidable taxes to pay) often provide more than their fair share of highly useful services.

 Google is one of the most notorious examples.
-It’s search engine alone helped countless people in their careers and the personal lives.
+Its search engine alone helped countless people in both their careers and the personal lives.

 Another important positive externality within free market economy is technological progress.
 Things do get better because there are businesses that compete with each other by providing the best possible products and services at the lowest possible cost.